Straight engine: Aviation use

 Many straight engines have been produced for aircraft, particularly from the early years of aviation and through the interwar period leading up to the Second World War.
 Straight engines were simpler and had low frontal area, reducing drag, and provided better cockpit visibility.

 Straight sixes were especially popular in the First World War, and most German and Italian and some British aircraft used descendants of Daimler's pre-war inline six.
 Prominent examples include the German Mercedes D.III and BMW IIIa, Italian Isotta Fraschini V.4 and British Siddeley Puma.

 The British de Havilland Gipsy family of engines and their descendants included straight-four and straight-six upright and inverted air-cooled engines which were used on a wide range of smaller aircraft around the world, including on the Tiger Moth biplane, and helped made the configuration popular for light aircraft.
 Menasco and Fairchild-Ranger in the United States, Renault in France, Walter in Czechoslovakia, and Hirth in Germany all built a similar range of engines which were popular in their respective markets.

 The aviation use of term "inline engine" is used more broadly than for straight engines, since it also applies to other configurations where the cylinders are located in rows (e.g. V engines, W engines, H engines and horizontally opposed engines).

 Inverted engines

 Some straight aircraft engines have used an inverted engine configuration, whereby the crankshaft is at the top of the engine and the pistons hang downwards from it.
 Advantages of the inverted arrangement include a raised thrust line for improved clearance for the propeller, which either allows for the use of a larger, more efficient propeller, or for shorter undercarriage.
 Since the thrust line is higher, the engine can be mounted lower in the airframe, improving visibility forward, which is no longer blocked by the cylinder heads.
 It also allows for a simpler exhaust to keep gasses clear from the cockpit.

 Motorcycle use

-In motorcycling, the term "in-line" is sometimes used narrowly, for a straight engine mounted in line with the frame.
-A two-cylinder straight engine mounted across the frame is sometimes called a parallel twin.
-Other times, motorcycling experts treat the terms parallel, straight, and inline as equivalent, and use them interchangeably.
+In motorcycling, the term "in-line" is sometimes used narrowly, for a straight engine mounted in line with the frame. straight, and inline as equivalent, and use them interchangeably.